cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 Moonshot OKRs, decide whether you want to customize the OKRs for this sprint or a following sprint.

-If you make the OKR learning path in a Circle, discuss your ideas and opinions about Moonshot OKRs.

 ### What is your Confidence Level?
 (Kata)

 **How sure are you that you will reach your OKRs?**